A Level Business

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
 Two of these should be grade 6.

 A Level assessment consists of three two-hour written exams taken at the end of the two-year course.
-Each exam will be worth a third of the A-Level.
+Each exam will be worth a third of the A Level Business qualification.
 All three papers will draw on material from the whole course and will feature a range of question styles including multiple-choice questions, short answer questions, essay questions, data response questions and case studies.

 - BA (Hons) Business & Finance from Birmingham City University